 “Patients should never hesitate to ask their physician if they meet criteria for genetic testing,” Dr. Kilic advises.
 “If their physician is unsure, a great resource is referring the patient to a genetic counselor.”

 A genetic counselor will take a detailed personal and family history to determine whether or not you meet criteria for genetic testing.
-We offer genetic testing and counseling services here at Arizona Oncology to anyone, not just our patients and their families.
+At Arizona Oncology, our High Risk Cancer Program, is available to our patients.

 “Regardless of your personal or family history,” Dr. Kilic adds, “it’s never a bad idea to ask your physician how you can lower your personal risk of cancer.
 For the average woman, there are not many well-studied ways to prevent ovarian cancer.
 However, other gynecologic cancers can be prevented.
 Most notably, cervical cancers are most commonly caused by infection with the human papillomavirus (HPV), which is a sexually transmitted infection (STI), and therefore, interventions that prevent cervical cancer include using barrier protection during intercourse, receiving regular cervical cancer screening (like Pap smears, which can detect pre-cancer lesions before they progress to cancer), and receiving the HPV vaccine.”